 Though it was hard to break away from downtown Portland’s foodie haven, I needed something else to do besides stuffing my face all day.
 Bonus if it will burn any of the thousands of excess ingested calories.
 So, we headed out of town for a short half-day, waterfall hiking trip.

 Multnomah Falls is a 611 foot cascading waterfall, with hiking trails to the top, just 40 minutes from downtown Portland.
+A road trip here is one of the top things to do in Portland, Oregon!

 We left the hotel mid morning and quickly hit up Voodoo Doughnuts for the Old Dirty Bastard donut.
 Much needed energy.
 We didn’t want to arrive too late in the afternoon when the tourists were bound to be in abundance.
 But, thinking there was plenty of time, we opted to take the, slightly longer, scenic Old Historic Road in order to enhance our already beautiful drive.